 - If you do it in the microwave, I recommend using a 2-cup glass Pyrex measuring cup so you can tell exactly how much the cider had reduced by at a glance.
 It should take 8-9 minutes in the microwave on high to reduce 1 cup of apple cider down to 1/2 cup.

 - Make sure you use a container that is double the volume of the apple cider you’re reducing, since it boils pretty vigorously.
-Also, cover the container with wax paper or a paper towel so you don’t make your microwave messy.
+Also, cover the container with wax paper or plastic wrap (poke a couple holes for steam) so you don’t make your microwave messy.
 Very important.